 The UFC returns to Washington, D.C, on December 7 with a Fight Night card headlined by Alistair Overeem vs. Jairzinho Rozenstruick.
-The event streams live on ESPN and will feature many exciting matchups during the night.
+The event streams live on

 In the co-main event, two formidable strawweight contenders will face each other, as Cynthia Calvillo looks to ascend the rankings when she faces undefeated Brazilian Marina Rodriguez.
 Calvillo spoke with The Body Lock’s John Hyon Ko in the lead-up to the event in Washington.